The Amazing Flying Dog

 I took the road straight out the drive.
 The beginning of any run always made me wonder why I did this.
 It took me awhile before I got my legs under me and into the zone looking for that euphoric high that comes with pumped up endorphins.
 Finally, I was there, in that place that runners seek when I thought I heard a noise behind me.
 I shrugged it off and kept at my pace.
 The noise became louder refusing to be ignored.
 It sounded like clicking on the pavement.
 I turned around to see what followed me in such a rush.
 I stopped dead in my tracks.
 Bella raced towards me full throttle like a missile locked into its target.
 When she caught up I scolded her for following me, but instead of hanging her head and tucking her tail down, she scurried off into the field to nose around.
 I called her back and together we turned back toward the house.

 I started jogging, slowed to a fast walk and finally an easy walk with pink tongued Bella dripping foamy saliva walking content and happy beside me.
 My mind raced trying to figure out how she got out of the house.
 I closed the door behind me.
 No windows were open due to the heavy downpour the night before.
 How did this naughty boxer find a way out?
-It couldn’t have been my parents… they had not come up to the family Chalet that weekend (they were attending a wedding).
-My girlfriend at that time was at work and besides, she would not have let the dog chase me down the road.
 The mystery of how she got out kept me pondering all the way home.

 Once in the house I went from room to room checking the windows and doors downstairs.
 Everything was intact, nothing broken.
 Later in the morning Bella and I were outside in the back yard, I was sitting on the terrace having my breakfast.
 I just happened to peer up at my bedroom window.
 Something looked odd.
 It looked as if the screen had been punched out.
 I set my coffee aside and flew up the stairs with the dog at my heels.
 Mystery solved: Bella had run up the stairs, across the four poster bed, hitting the screen at a full run.
 The screen broke open and she had to have flown out the upstairs window.
 To this day I picture her flying through the air jubilant and free.
 I imagine that she landed hard on the ground softened by the soaking the night before.
 Surprisingly, she broke nothing, had no scratches or injuries of any kind, but for a brief moment she was the amazing flying dog that flew out a window and down a road to share a morning jaunt with the master.